seebees/draino/README.md

 Called after either flush or from.
 Defines the target for our accumulation.  'success' is the default TargetEvent.
 Also, if you have an array of elements you can just call .from([]) instead of having to .from.apply(context, []);

+Remember if the SourceEmitter emits multiple EndEvents, the TargetEmitter will receive multiple events.
+This should make it easy to throttle noisy emitters.

 ### flush().toMe(TargetEvent)

 Called after either flush or from.
 Syntactic sugar for sending arguments to yourself.
 Hopefully it should make your code more readable.